 The driver made it into the linux kernel!

-contain a working version.
-In the stable series you will find it
+and later contain a working version.
+In the stable series you will

 The PalmConnect USB Serial adpater is a simple 1-port USB->Serial adapter with a DB-9 'male' serial connector sold by Palm Inc. for use with their Palm V/Vx and older handheld PDAs.